George Clinton (vice president): Revolutionary War

-Wartime governor
+Wartime governor of New York

 On March 25, 1777, Clinton was commissioned a brigadier general in the Continental Army.
 In June 1777, he was elected at the same time Governor and Lieutenant Governor of New York.
 He formally resigned the Lieutenant Governor's office and took the oath of office as Governor on July 30.
 He was re-elected five times, remaining in office until June 1795.
 Although he had been elected governor, he retained his commission in the Continental Army and commanded forces at Fort Clinton and Fort Montgomery on October 6, 1777.
 He remained in the Continental Army until it was disbanded on November 3, 1783.

 He was known for his hatred of Tories and used the seizure and sale of Tory estates to help keep taxes down.
 A supporter and friend of George Washington, he supplied food to the troops at Valley Forge, rode with Washington to the first inauguration and gave an impressive dinner to celebrate it.
 In 1783, at Dobbs Ferry, Clinton and Washington negotiated with General Sir Guy Carleton for the evacuation of the British troops from their remaining posts in the United States.
 That same year, Clinton became an original member of the New York Society of the Cincinnati and served as its president from 1794 to 1795.

-National leader
+Governor of New York, post-independence

+1780s

 In the early 1780s, Clinton supported Alexander Hamilton's call for a stronger federal government than had been provided in the Articles of Confederation.
 However, Clinton eventually came to oppose Hamilton's proposal to allow Congress to impose tariffs, fearing that this power would cut into his home state's main source of income.
 He became one of the most prominent opponents to the ratification of the proposed United States Constitution, which would grant several new powers to the federal government.
 After New York and other states had ratified the Constitution, Clinton focused on passing constitutional amendments designed to weaken the powers of the federal government.
 In 1791, three years after the ratification of the Constitution, the states ratified the United States Bill of Rights.

 Twentieth-century historian Herbert Storing identifies Clinton as "Cato", the pseudonymous author of the Anti-Federalist essays which appeared in New York newspapers during the ratification debates.
 However, the authorship of the essays is disputed.

 In the first U.S. presidential election, held from 1788 to 1789, many Anti-Federalists supported Clinton for the position of vice president.
 Federalists rallied around the candidacy of John Adams, and Adams finished second in the electoral vote behind George Washington, making Adams vice president.
 Clinton received just three electoral votes, partly because the New York legislature deadlocked and was unable to appoint a slate of electors.